Columbia-NLP-Lab/PAPILLON/papillon_ui/README.md

 The application accepts the following parameters:
 - `--port`: Local model host port (default: 3012)
 - `--openai_model`: OpenAI model specification (default: gpt-4o-mini)
-- `--prompt_file`: DSPy-optimized prompt file path
+- `--prompt_file`: DSPy-optimized prompt file path (default: ORIGINAL)
+    - If set to "ORIGINAL", the prompt file will be the optimized prompts from the original PAPILLON results stored under `papillon/optimized_prompts`
+    - If you have optimized PAPILLON according to your own preferences, you can substitute the path here
 - `--model_name`: Huggingface model identifier (default: meta-llama/Llama-3.1-8B-Instruct)
 - `--server_port`: FastAPI server port (default: 8012)